HTH press photo

-Brian Rutledge, Ryan H. Walsh, Nicholas Ward, Joseph Marrett, Ryan Connelly, David Michael Curry,
+Ryan H. Walsh, Joseph Marrett, Brian Rutledge, Nicholas Ward, Ryan Connelly, David Michael Curry.

 About The Band

 Hallelujah The Hills have been releasing critically acclaimed albums and touring the U.S. since 2007.
-Described by Spin as “criminally underappreciated” and lauded by Pitchfork for their “fist pumping anthems,” they’ve been declared “Boston legends” in their hometown and as having a “cult following” by Stereogum.
-The band released their first two albums on Misra Records, assisted Titus Andronicus in recording their breakout album The Monitor, and are one of the only bands to have ever toured with The Silver Jews.
+Described by Spin as “criminally underappreciated” and lauded by Pitchfork for their “fist pumping anthems,” they’ve been declared “Boston legends” in their hometown by the Globe.
+The Hills released their first two albums on Misra Records, assisted Titus Andronicus in recording their breakout album The Monitor, and are one of the only bands to have ever toured with The Silver Jews.
 Their sound was creatively explained as “the kind of punk rock you’d expect on stage at the roadhouse from ‘Twin Peaks’” in The Boston Herald.
 Others go further, with Aquarium Drunkard noting “few do it with the style and imagination of Hallelujah the Hills” and Captain’s Dead boldly publishing that they “without a doubt they are one of the greatest bands currently making music.”

 This band is named after a 1963 film by Adolfas Mekas.
 Read on to learn more about Hallelujah The Hills, Adolfas Mekas, and his brother Jonas.